-We are a network of individuals and organizations from communities across Northwest Vermont who share a common goal of preventing substance misuse and promoting wellbeing of youth and young adults.
+We are a network of individuals and organizations from communities across Northwest and Central Vermont who share a common goal of preventing substance misuse and promoting wellbeing in our communities.

 We meet once a month to share information, make connections, and explore opportunities to work together.
 Everyone is welcome – network activities are open to anyone interested in participating.
-The network is supported by a VT Prevention Center of Excellence grant awarded to United Way of Northwest Vermont through the Vermont Division of Substance Use Programs.
+The network is supported by a Vermont Lead Prevention Organization grant awarded to United Way of Northwest Vermont through the Vermont Division of Substance Use Programs.

 Our Overarching Principles